 - Give back to your community through service projects.

 You must be available to participate for the entirety of the program.
-Students are only allowed 3 excused absences over the course of the 6 week program so please don’t plan any vacations if you intend on joining the program.
+Members are only allowed 3 excused absences over the course of the 6 week program so please don’t plan any vacations if you intend on joining the program.

 Thanks again for your interest in SCA’s Summer Conservation Crew Program!
 If you have questions please contact Monique Dailey at scaDC@thesca.org or 703.524.2441.